Federal firearms license: Collectors of curio and relic (C&R) firearms

 Collectors may acquire C&R firearms in interstate commerce, e.g., via mail or phone order or the Internet, or in person.
 (This is especially important for collectors of pistols and revolvers since they may not otherwise be acquired outside a collector's state of residence.)
 Collectors are not considered to be FFL dealers and have no special privileges concerning non-C&R firearms, nor may they "engage in the business" of regularly selling C&R firearms to persons who do not have an FFL.
 Selling of C&R firearms does not require an FFL transfer across state lines, only if the firearm has a collectible status.
 The purpose of the C&R license is to enable a collector to acquire C&R firearms for their personal collection and not to become a firearms dealer.

-Curio & Relic Compliance Inspections
+Curio & relic compliance inspections

 (D) At the election of a licensed collector, the annual inspection of records and inventory permitted under this paragraph shall be performed at the office of the Attorney General designed for such inspections which is located in closest proximity to the premises where the inventory and records of such licensed collector are maintained.